-Why read this? : There’s many benefits to selling online, but not everyone agrees with them.
-Learn from our example of the main barriers to e-Commerce we ran into setting up our first online store.
-We show how to deal with the different challenging questions and views you run into.
-Read this to learn how to get over the barriers to e-Commerce.
+Why read this? : We share examples of the main barriers to e-Commerce we ran into setting up our first online store.
+Learn from our experiences how to deal with different challenges you might face.
+Read this to learn how to get over barriers to e-Commerce.

 Don’t do that.
 That’ll never work.
 We tried that before, and it failed.

-You see it a lot with marketing innovation.
-As per our how to be a more creative company article, you find lots of critics in business who want to “protect” the interests of the business.
+You see it a lot in marketing innovation.
+As per our be a more creative company article, you find lots of critics who want to “protect” the interests of the business.
 But they get in the way of creators who want to drive new ideas.

 Setting up an online store for the first time